dcos-terraform/terraform-aws-remote-connection-route/README.md

 ============
 This module creates creates the peer connection, peer accecpter, and the aws routes for remote regions for DC/OS on AWS.

+*** NOTE: This is extremely experimental and Mesoshpere DOES NOT officially support this module currently

 EXAMPLE
 -------